OkamiNoKo/NESosi/README.md

 # NESosi
-NESosi - (NES operation system input) is NES emulator.
+NESosi - (NES operation system interpretator) is NES emulator.
 It made just for fun and doesn't works.
 I trying to make that just for understanding of that videos: https://www.youtube.com/watch?v=xdzOvpYPmGE&list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf&index=4

 So I have to mark the author of original workable code and add his License information